Skip to content

 Navigating the landscape of climate-smart agriculture and programs can often feel like a full-time job to provide farmers with the information they need to be successful.
 This presentation will cut through the noise surrounding climate-smart agriculture to identify trends and hot topics to hone in on what information will support landowners and farmers who enter this space.

-Tess Van Gorder.
+Speakers: Tess Van Gorder

 The issue of invasive species adheres to no boundaries across public or private lands.
 Therefore, it is pertinent to support private land owners with education and technical assistance in managing their land.
 We found that providing unique conservation tools for tackling their invasive species issues can amplify landowners' ability and interest to undergo conservation practices and management themselves.
 Over 4 years, the tool bank has had over 200 residents participating and hundreds of tool loans.
+In 2025, the Washtenaw County Conservation District and Growing Hope Urban Farm, a non-profit focused on food justice, have combined forces to create the Washtenaw Tool Bank Collective.
+Collectively we offer nearly 80 various tools & equipment for farming, gardening, and conservation projects serving the Ypsilanti, Ann Arbor, and greater Washtenaw communities.
+The session will provide an overview of a working model for developing conservation tool banks: outlining determined the local need, using online systems to facilitate loans, a vision for expansion, and lessons learned along the way.
+We will present our experience, and the open to a round-table discussion to learn from others and answer questions.

-Time12:30 PM – 2:00 PM
+Time: 12:30 PM – 2:00 PM Location: Parlor ABC

 All